 The risk management function is anchored in the Executive Management.
+On the basis of the Bank's development, a risk director was appointed in 2023, who is expected to be appointed as responsible for risk management.
 The day-to-day risk management is undertaken by the Bank's Credit Office/International Department, with independent control thereof by the Accounting Department.